I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Camping in Kakabeka Falls Provincial Park

-If you want to spend more time in the area there are three campgrounds in Kakabeka Falls Provincial Park, with two of them close to the falls and river.
-The third campground – Whispering Hills, is very close to the 3.8 kilometre Poplar Point Trail.
+If you want to spend more time in the area there are three campgrounds in the provincial park, with two of them close to the falls and river.
+The third campground – Whispering Hills, is very close to the 3.8 km Poplar Point Trail.
 The campground is open from early May until Thanksgiving weekend.

-While Kakabeka Falls is largely deserted in winter, it sure is a pretty place to visit with the falls ice-covered.
+The falls are largely deserted in winter, but they are still a pretty place to visit with the falls ice-covered.
 Even the canyon walls get are snow and ice-covered.
 They look more like a painting than the real thing.

 I stopped to take photos – with nary a soul around – though I understand all the summer hiking and nature trails become groomed cross-country ski trails in winter.
 If you’re in the Thunder Bay area it’s definitely worth the 25 minute drive.